lulamae12/COSC302-Notes/Enumeration.md

 The Power Set of a set is the set of all subsets of the set.

+**power set enumeration is better to use over div/mod when dealing with 0's and 1's**

 Power Set size = 2 ^ l , where 'l' is the items in the set.